willianantunes/willianantunes.com/content/blog/2021/12/2021-12-06-learning-english-through-the-spaced-repetition-system.md

 - [feel, fuel, fill, few](https://www.raveofphonetics.com?language=en-us&show-phonetic=0&show-punctuations=0&show-stress=1&show-syllables=1&text=feel%2C%20fuel%2C%20fill%2C%20few)
 - [cheat, sheet, shit, chit](https://www.raveofphonetics.com?language=en-us&show-phonetic=0&show-punctuations=0&show-stress=1&show-syllables=1&text=cheat%2C%20sheet%2C%20shit%2C%20chit)

+## Notes for words that confuse

+Some words may confuse even native English speakers, so don't blame yourself.
+With proper training, we can mitigate misunderstandings.
+Let's learn through sample phrases:

+- I don’t like to lay my purse on the floor.
+- Yesterday, he lay down to sleep at ten o’clock.
+Tonight, he won’t lie down until midnight.

 ## Conclusion

 Over time I'll come here and update this post with more data and even corrections.
 Ultimately, I'm going to use it for myself 🤣.
 As I explained initially, this repetition process helps me a lot, and it's crucial to have a native English tutor helping you during the path.
 I hope it turns out to be useful for you too.